codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/packaging-compilation.md

 Unlike other CI solutions that you might be familiar with, Codefresh build nodes are very simple.
 They have only Docker installed and nothing else.
 When you run a Codefresh pipeline you choose the Docker images that will be used as a CI/CD environment.
 Once the pipeline runs, the Docker images are automatically launched by Codefresh and thus you have access to all the tools that they contain.
 Once the pipeline finishes, all Docker images that were used for the pipeline are discarded and the build machine reverts back to the original state.

-So even if your application is not itself packaged as a Docker image, Codefresh pipelines are always "Docker based" in the sense that Docker is used for the tools that take part in the pipeline.
+So even if your application is not itself packaged as a Docker image, Codefresh pipelines are always "Docker-based" in the sense that Docker is used for the tools that take part in the pipeline.

 This approach has a lot of advantages:

  * There is no maintenance effort for build nodes.
 They only have Docker and nothing else.
  * You can use any tool in your pipeline that you want without actually installing it first
- * All public Docker images in Dockerhub are potential pipeline steps
+ * All public Docker images in Docker Hub are potential pipeline steps
  * You can use different versions of the same tool in the same pipeline
  * It is very easy to upgrade a tool to a new version (just change the tag of the Docker container used)